This is profit that serves as a source of shareholder returns and is the numerical management target in the Medium-Term Management Plan.

 Our growth potential depends on improving customer satisfaction.
 Along with these indicators, customer opinions are helpful in improving quality.

-Paperless meeting, PDF-format pamphlets, and portable device and tablet use are being actively incorporated to help reduce paper consumption through various measures including increased application of RPA.
+Paperless meetings, PDF-format pamphlets, and portable device and tablet use are being actively incorporated to help reduce paper consumption through various measures including increased application of RPA.
 FY2019 saw a temporary increase in printed materials due to the change in Japan’s era name and product revisions.

 By promoting diversity in the manager position (section managers and above), we believe that we will allow for strategies, product development, and organizational management that incorporate diverse perspectives and sense of values, leading to higher customer satisfaction and growth potential.